Bhogeswar Baruah National Sports Awards

-The Bhogeswar Baruah National Sports Awards are a set of national Indian honours awarded annually by the Assam Olympic Association on 3 September.
+The Bhogeswar Baruah National Sports Awards are a set of national Indian honours awarded once every two years by the Assam Olympic Association on 3 September.
 The awards were introduced in 2025, in honour of the first Assamese athlete to become an international gold medalist, Bhogeswar Baruah.

 There are three categories of the award: Sportsperson of the Year, Lifetime Achievement in Sports and Emerging Sports Talent of the Year, and each category is awarded for both National and Assam recipients.

 History

 In July 2025, Union Minister and president of Assam Olympic Association Sarbananda Sonowal announced the establishment of the Bhogeswar Baruah National Sports Awards, to recognise and commend the achievements of athletes in the country.
 Sonowal said that the awards would aim to "promote excellence, dedication and integrity in the field of sports".
 The award was named after Assamese sports legend Bhogeswar Baruah, the first Assamese athlete to win an international gold medal.

 On 28 August 2025, the Bhogeswar Baruah National Sports Award trophy unveiled in a ceremony in Guwahati.
 The event was attended by Sports Minister Nandita Garlosa and boxer Ankushita Boro.

 At the inaugural awards ceremony on 3 September, Union Minister Sonowal and Chief Minister Himanta Biswa Sarma presented the awards, and the ceremony was attended by various athletes and figures including president of the Indian Olympic Association, P.T.
 Usha.
 Sonowal said that the awards would be a "beacon of inspiration for every young Assamese and every Indian athlete - to dream bigger, play harder, and make our nation proud."
 Sarma said that the launch of the award was a defining moment for the sporting fraternity of Assam.

 During the inaugural ceremony, a regular pensions scheme for sportspersons in Assam was also announced, and recognition of grassroots success of schools was also given.

+The awards are given once every two years.